 Bipartisanship.
 I am committed to working with Republicans and Democrats in Congress to help New Jerseyans.
 That’s why 70 percent of the bills I have introduced were alongside a Republican, and over 84 percent of the votes I cast had bipartisan support.

 Support workers.
 Unions helped build our middle class, and I will stand against efforts to curb collective bargaining rights.
 I proudly supported legislation to increase the minimum wage to $15 and the Butch Lewis Act to protect worker pensions.
 The American Rescue Plan protected the pensions of tens of millions of Americans with at-risk multiemployer pension plans without cutting their benefits whatsoever.
 I voted for the Protecting the Right to Organize (PRO) Act that passed in the House, landmark legislation to support workers’ basic right to organize and negotiate for higher pay, better benefits, and safer working conditions.
 I am also pushing for the House to vote on the bipartisan Social Security Fairness Act, which would remove the windfall elimination provision that has unfairly impacted so many retirees’ pensions.

 Protect Democracy.
 On January 6, 2020, the world watched as violent extremists attacked the United States Capitol and attempted to stop the peaceful transfer of power.
 Without adequately confronting what occurred on January 6th and holding those involved accountable, we will never be able to heal and move forward as a nation.
 I remain committed to supporting the investigation into January 6th so we ensure it never happens again.

 Protect Voting Rights.
 Voting is the bedrock of our democracy, and we need to make it easier, not harder, for U.S. citizens to cast a ballot.
-Ways to do this would be to expand early voting, mail in ballots, or no-excuse absentee voting.
+I supported the John Lewis Voting Rights Advancement Act to protect the right to vote, expand early voting, mail-in ballots, and no-excuse absentee voting.